A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 Tasting Notes:

 The nose is comprised of sweet chocolate, charred oak, toasted vanilla, and cinnamon.
-The first sip is chocked full of dried cherries, caramelized sugar, sweet honey, toffee, and subtle peppery rye.
+The first sip is downright full of dried cherries, caramelized sugar, sweet honey, toffee, and subtle peppery rye.
 The finish is long, warming, and ends with a combination of fruity sweetness and spicy cracked black pepper.

 Vermont (WhistlePig 10-Year-Old Rye)